 - The LPR scan of license plates in ungated lots enables our parking technology to automatically determine and bill parking charges, opening up the ungated areas to the daily parking rate program.
 This program may reduce parking costs for account holders by only charging individuals for days when parking is used.
 Even if a plate is scanned multiple times in one day, the parker will only be charged once per day.

 LPR technology provides a range of benefits to MIT parkers on campus:

 - Eliminates the need for permit stickers

-- Enables us to expand the daily parking program to ungated lots on the MIT campus
+- Enables us to offer daily rate parking in ungated lots on the MIT campus

 - Helps make parking enforcement more efficient

 No, MITís LPR system is not connected with the DMV and does not transmit or receive information from the DMVís systems.

 The ticketing process remains unchanged.
 Your vehicle will be issued a citation (with a ticket placed on the car), and you will have 30 days to either pay or appeal the violation.
 Note that your parking dashboard will indicate whether you have any open parking violations.

 What if I have more than one vehicle associated with my permit or if Iím driving a rental car or other temporary vehicle?

 The LPR technology is integrated with the parking system, so if your parking account is up to date, you will not receive a citation.
 If you are driving a new vehicle or a different vehicle from usual, please be sure to update your account.
 See the All parkers FAQ for more details.